jatiwicaksono98/XSSProtector/README.md

 It was modified to only focus on detecting Reflected XSS

-To run the machine learning server, please go to the MLServer server and run this command:
+To run the machine learning server, please go to the MLServer folder and run this command:

           uvicorn MLServer:app --reload --host 0.0.0.0 --port 5000